-- At that time, Jesus went through the grain fields on the Sabbaths.(1)Sabbath here is plural, which might indicate this was a habit of His.
-Now, His disciples were hungry, and began to pick and eat heads of grain.
+- At that time, Jesus went through the grain fields on the Sabbaths, and His disciples were hungry and began to pick and eat heads of grain.

-- And seeing this, the Pharisees said to Him; “Look, your disciples are doing what isn’t lawful to do on the Sabbath.”
+- And having seen this, the Pharisees said to Him; “Look, your disciples are doing what isn’t lawful to do on the Sabbath.”

-- So He said to them; “Haven’t you read what David did when he and the men with him were hungry?”
+- So He told them; “Haven’t you read what David did when he and the men with him were hungry?”

-- “But I tell you that One greater than the temple is here.
+- “And I tell you that One greater than the temple is here.

-- “And if you had understood what is written: “I desire mercy and not sacrifice.”(3)quotation/allusion to Hosea 6:6 you wouldn’t have condemned the innocent.
+- “And if you had understood what is written: “I desire mercy and not sacrifice.”2quotation/allusion to Hosea 6:6 you wouldn’t have condemned the innocent.

 - “For the Son of Man is lord of the Sabbath.”